serkansevilgen/serkansevilgen.github.io/music.md

 <https://soundcloud.com/serkansevilgen/soundscape-w-urban-birds-and-noise>

 The sound materials for the piece are the recorded sounds in Istanbul.
 Two sets of recordings, birds and human-made noises, hint different nature of sounds we hear in the city.
 The audio samples are matched randomly to create pairs.
-Spectral analysis and resynhesis tools in Csound are used to generate cross-synthesized sounds where the amplitude and frequency values from each audio are mashed together.
+Spectral analysis and resynthesis tools in Csound are used to generate cross-synthesized sounds where the amplitude and frequency values from each audio are mashed together.

 # Gendy Cloud